-Seymour sits on the banks of the Goulburn River with the Tallarook Ranges as its backdrop.
-It is located at the junction of the Hume Freeway and Goulburn Valley Highway and serves its town folk, local farmers and the Puckapunyal army training grounds.
+Seymour is perfectly positioned on the banks of the Goulburn River, with views towards the majestic Tallarook Ranges.
+It is located at the junction of the Hume Freeway and Goulburn Valley Highway and is home to town folk, local farmers and the Puckapunyal army training grounds.

-Seymour is a natural beauty with an abundance of unique attractions and its many historic buildings justifiably hold a place in Australian history.
+Seymour is a natural beauty with an abundance of unique attractions.
+The town's many historic buildings are a must-see due to their links with Australian history.

 History and Heritage